check-spelling/check-spelling-docs/Feature:-Suggest-patterns.md

 ### Cons

-This would scale poorly (each line of each file cross each pattern).
+This might scale poorly (each line of each file cross each pattern).

+I'm experimenting with this in `prerelease` post the 0.0.20 release.

 ## After a word is found to not be in the dictionary